François Ponchaud

-François Ponchaud (born 1939) is a French Catholic priest and missionary to Cambodia.
-He is best known for his documentation of the genocide which occurred under the Khmer Rouge (KR), and for being one of the first people to expose the human rights abuses being carried out at the time.
+François Ponchaud ([fʁɑ̃swa pɔ̃ʃo]; 8 February 1939 – 17 January 2025) was a French Catholic priest and missionary to Cambodia.
+He was best known for his documentation of the genocide which occurred under the Khmer Rouge (KR), and for being one of the first people to expose the human rights abuses being carried out at the time.

 Biography

-Ponchaud was born in Sallanches, France, and was one of twelve children.
+Ponchaud was born in Sallanches, France on 8 February 1939, as one of twelve children.
+Until he was 20 years old, he worked on his parents' farm.
 He attended seminary in 1958 but the following year he left due to national service.
 He spent three years in Algeria as a paratrooper during the Algerian War and returned to his studies in 1961, becoming a Jesuit.
 He applied through the Paris Foreign Missions Society for an assignment to undertake missionary work, and was assigned to Cambodia.
+In 2013, Ponchaud recalled, "I didn’t like the war [...]
+Now I think I’d rather be killed or go to prison than participate in such a war, but at the time I didn’t dare go to prison."

 Ponchaud was 26 years old and newly ordained when he arrived in Cambodia in 1965.
-He lived in Cambodia from 1965 to 1975.
+He lived in Cambodia from 1965 to 1975, serving in the apostolic prefecture of Kampong Cham province.
 When Phnom Penh fell to the KR on 17 April 1975, Ponchaud was detained in the French embassy.
 On 8 May 1975, the KR evacuated the embassy, and Ponchaud was one of the last westerners to leave Cambodia.
-He is fluent in Khmer.
+He was fluent in Khmer.
+After expulsion, Ponchaud collected hundreds of written and oral accounts from refugees along the border with Thailand and in France.

-Following the Communist Party of Kampuchea victory, all contact with the outside world was shut down, but following an editorial in Le Monde in February 1976, Ponchaud wrote a three-page article, which described the systematic abuses he had witnessed while Phnom Penh was being emptied, and following this he wrote Cambodge année zéro (Cambodia: Year Zero), a book on the Cambodian genocide, which was published in 1977, and his book is credited with being one of the first publications which dealt with the genocide.
+Following the KR victory, all contact with the outside world was shut down, but following an editorial in Le Monde in February 1976, Ponchaud wrote a three-page article, which described the systematic abuses he had witnessed while Phnom Penh was being emptied, and following this he wrote Cambodge année zéro (Cambodia: Year Zero), a book on the Cambodian genocide, which was published in 1977, and his book is credited with being one of the first publications which dealt with the genocide.
 William Shawcross has said that the book is, "the best account of Khmer Rouge rule".